Julian Burnside says Government could be guilty of piracy for holding 153 asylum seekers at sea

 Father fears Sri Lanka would 'wipe out' family

-The father of a three-year-old girl who is on the Customs vessel has told the ABC's 7.30 program he fears his wife, daughter and extended family would be "wiped out" if returned to Sri Lanka.
+The father of a three-year-old girl who is on the Customs vessel has told the ABC's 7.30 program he fears his wife, daughter and extended family would be "wiped out" if returned to Sri Lanka."We

 have had no contact with them and [I] am so stressed over what's